Chelsea Manning: Arrest and charges

-Manning was arrested by the Army's Criminal Investigation Command, on May 27, 2010, and transferred four days later to Camp Arifjan in Kuwait.
+The Army's Criminal Investigation Command arrested Manning on May 27, 2010, and four days later transferred her to Camp Arifjan in Kuwait.
 She was charged with several offenses in July, replaced by 22 charges in March 2011, including violations of Articles 92 and 134 of the Uniform Code of Military Justice (UCMJ), and of the Espionage Act.
 The most serious charge was "aiding the enemy", a capital offense, although prosecutors said they would not seek the death penalty.
-Another charge, which Manning's defense called a "made up offense" but of which she was found guilty, read that Manning "wantonly [caused] to be published on the internet intelligence belonging to the US government, having knowledge that intelligence published on the internet is accessible to the enemy".
+Another charge, which Manning's defense called a "made-up offense" but of which she was found guilty, read that Manning "wantonly [caused] to be published on the internet intelligence belonging to the U.S. government, having knowledge that intelligence published on the internet is accessible to the enemy".

 Detention

 While in Kuwait, Manning was placed on suicide watch after her behavior caused concern.
 She was moved from Kuwait to the Marine Corps Base Quantico, Virginia, on July 29, 2010, and classified as a maximum custody detainee with Prevention of Injury (POI) status.
 POI status is a less extreme form of suicide watch, entailing checks by guards every five minutes.
 Her lawyer, David Coombs, a former military attorney, said Manning was not allowed to sleep between 5 am (7 am on weekends) and 8 pm, and was made to stand or sit up if she tried to.
 She was required to remain visible at all times, including at night, which entailed no access to sheets, no pillow except one built into her mattress, and a blanket designed not to be shredded.
 Manning complained that she regarded it as pretrial punishment.

 Her cell was 6 × 12 ft (1.8 x 3.6 m) with no window, containing a bed, toilet, and sink.
 The jail had 30 cells built in a U shape, and although detainees could talk to one another, they were unable to see each other.
 Her lawyer said the guards behaved professionally and had not tried to harass or embarrass Manning.
 She was allowed to walk for up to one hour a day, meals were taken in the cell, and she was shackled during visits.
 There was access to television when it was placed in the corridor, and she was allowed to keep one magazine and one book.
 Because she was in pretrial detention, she received full pay.